Quantum Entanglement: Physics at its “Spookiest?”

 In short, it is through this seemingly impossible relationship that entanglement and entangled particles have catalysed a revolution, both cognitively and practically, in the realm of science and technology.
 From encrypting national data to computing at unforeseen capabilities, quantum theory has induced a paradigm shift.

-It should also be noted that the terms ‘quantum theory’ and ‘quantum entanglement’ are occasionally used interchangeably and although entanglement is certainly a subset of quantum theory, the immense significance of it is what resulted in Erwin Schrödinger decreeing entanglement as ‘not one of but the feature of quantum theory.’
+It should also be noted that the terms ‘quantum theory’ and ‘quantum entanglement’ are occasionally used interchangeably and although entanglement is certainly a subset of quantum theory, the immense significance of the phenomenon is what resulted in Erwin Schrödinger decreeing entanglement as ‘not one of but the feature of quantum theory.’
 This has only been reinforced by the works of 2022 Physics Nobelists Alain Aspect, John Clauser, and Anton Zeilinger, with Zeilinger publishing ‘Dance of the Photons: Einstein, Entanglement and Quantum Teleportation’ to further publicise the true potential of these discoveries.
 (You can find my full book review to “Dance of the Photons” here)

 Alan Aspect, John Clauser, and Anton Zeilinger were awarded the 2022 Nobel Physics Prize for their extensive works into quantum entanglement, particularly with the implementation of the Bell Tests.